btjanaka/cpsm/README.md

     `mappings` variable.
 - **Adding an abbreviation** - Modify the `abbreviations` variable, providing the `name` and `dir` along with the new abbreviation.
+- **Adding a new filetype for running** - Modify the `run_commands` variable, providing a list of commands to run for the filetype.

 ```python
 # Configuration file for CPSM